 3 - Treatment (liquid waste streams only).
-AFFF-contaminated waste liquid must be treated on-site prior to
+AFFF-contaminated waste liquid must be treated on-site prior to discharge.
+Effluent must achieve reduction to less than or equal to LHA and/or applicable state or local promulgated

 - 4 RCRA Subtitle D landfill

 - 5 RCRA Subtitle C landfill

-- 6 Other available treatment technology
+- $6-Other\ available\ treatment\ technology$

 - 7- Tyndall Borrow Source, when available